Antimins

 The antimins (from the Greek Ἀντιμήνσιον, Antimension: "instead of the table"), is a special corporal required to be on the altar in many Eastern Christian liturgical traditions.
 It was originally used as a portable version of an altar.

 It is a rectangular piece of cloth of either linen or silk, typically decorated with representations of the Descent of Christ from the Cross, the Four Evangelists, and inscriptions related to the Passion.
 A small relic of a martyr is sewn into it.
-In the Latin Church of the Catholic Church, an altar stone serves a similar function and in the Coptic Church, it has been replaced by a wooden altar-board or altar-slab.
+In the Latin Church of the Catholic Church, an altar stone serves a similar function.
+In the Coptic Church and Syriac Church, it has been replaced by a wooden altar-board or altar-slab.

 Syriac practice

 A wooden tablet, the ţablîtho, is the liturgical equivalent of the antimins in the churches of Syriac tradition.